TOduah/NASA_Space_Apps_COVID19/README.md

 2. Navigate to the directory containing these files
 3. Type: py -m pip install -r requirements.txt

-Now you have all of the required depenencies for this Web App!
+Now you have all of the required dependencies for this Web App!

 ---
 ### Using This Program